 It's only natural that you'd think of choosing a theme to decorate your home for Christmas.
 Having a unified motif helps the look to flow from room to room or tree to table.

 As you read about ideas for Christmas decorating themes, you'll probably think of many more, including ones that particularly express your interests.
 Gather up items that are special to you, add a red bow and some fresh green roping, and get decorating.

 Choosing a Great Christmas Theme

 Choosing your theme may be the most difficult part.
 It's often best to begin by deciding what you like and what you'd like to showcase during the holidays.
 Are you a traditionalist or do you like a modern flair?
 Is there a special ornament or sentimental item that you can build off?

 Decorating themes can come from many different sources.
-Think about the colors, shapes, symbols, patterns, even a style or mood can shape your theme.
+Think about the colors, shapes, symbols, patterns, even a style or mood that can shape your theme.

 Theme by Color